 The Bathroom Amenities: Gilchrist & Soames shampoo, conditioner, and lotion, and a loofah!
 The hairdryer was also strong (which is a big deal to me).

-The Cotton Gin Village is the best of both worlds — full of rustic Texas character and high-end amenities.
+The Cotton Gin Village is one of the best places to stay in Fredericksburg and offers the best of both worlds — full of rustic Texas character and high-end amenities.
 It is cozy and provides a great environment for a relaxing getaway.
 When you add the delicious food and the proximity to Fredericksburg, it can’t be beat.
 I would absolutely return.

 Staying at Cotton Gin Village